DomesticBeethoven/dbsite/_chapters/chapter2.md

 * Click on the " __+__ " button next to  "__Views__," in the upper left side of the window to add materials to the Workbench.
 This will open a list of the sources available to the app.
 (The workset for the project is automatically loaded.)<br><br>![add views pic]({{ site.baseurl }}/assets/img/tutorial/addView.jpg){:class="screenshot"}<br><br>
 <br><br>![pic of list of resources]({{ site.baseurl }}/assets/img/tutorial/view1.jpg){:class="screenshot"}<br><br>
-    - **Click "Transcript"** to view a rendering of the MEI digital transcription of the source.
+    - **"Transcript"** will load a rendering of the MEI encoding of the source into the viewer.
-    - **Click "IIIF"** to view a high-resolution image of the score.
+    - **"IIIF"** will load a high-resolution image of the source.
         - If a button is <span style="color:#888;">greyed out</span>, the resource view is not available.
-        - Where possible, image resources have been processed with the Edirom app __[Cartographer](https://domestic-beethoven.eu/digitization/2022/12/21/Cartographer_app_integration.html){:target="_blank"}__, which uses OMR to recognize barlines and apply measure numbers.
+        - Where possible, image resources have been processed with the Edirom __[Cartographer](https://domestic-beethoven.eu/digitization/2022/12/21/Cartographer_app_integration.html){:target="_blank"}__ app, which uses OMR to recognize barlines and apply measure numbers.
 <br><br>